 I have a treat for you guys this week!
-Craig and I have worked really hard over the past few days to come up with 10 handmade holiday gift ideas to post here on Wholefully and over on The Broken Plow (our homesteading, DIY and all-things-homeowner-related blog) all this week.
+Craig and I have worked really hard over the past few days to come up with 10 handmade holiday gift ideas to post here on Wholefully all this week.
 We are huge fans of giving handmade gifts and are really excited about sharing some of our best gift projects for this holiday season!
-Come back here and to the Plow all week-long to see what goodies we have in store.
+Come back here all week-long to see what goodies we have in store.

 But over here on Wholefully, I’m doing what I do best—food, of course!
 A hearty, delicious, healthy soup-in-a-jar to be more specific.

 These soup-in-a-jar kits not only look absolutely beautiful (pretty beans!) but they are also super healthy, vegetarian and totally delicious.
 With a little bit of pretty fabric on top, a nice ribbon and a label (which you can download for free at the end of this post)—they package up to be an absolutely adorable holiday gift that I’m sure a lot of folks on your list would be super happy to receive.

 There are a lot of things I love about soup mixes like these, but I think my favorite is how quickly they come together and how economical they are.
 For the cost of five bags of beans and some spices (which you probably already have on hand) you get four jars that I think are really touching, personal gifts.

 And being a fan of the healthy lifestyle, this whole food, fiber-packed, vegetarian gift is a nice change of pace from the buckets of candies and chocolates we all get at the holidays.